-We collected TF position weight matrices (PWM) from HOCOMOCO Human v10 (31), FACTORBOOK (32,33), TRANSFAC (34), JASPAR vertebrates (35) and Jolma2013 (36) (Supplementary Table 3).
-To identify motifs potentially affected by a SNP, we used the program FIMO (37) (version 4.12.0) to scan the two 50bp sequences centered at the different alleles of each candidate SNP (FIMO threshold
+We collected TF position weight matrices (PWM) from HOCOMOCO Human v10 (31), FACTORBOOK (32, 33), TRANSFAC (34), JASPAR vertebrates (35), and Jolma2013 (Supplementary Table S3; ref.
+36).
+To identify motifs potentially affected by a SNP, we used the program FIMO (version 4.12.0; ref.
+37) to scan the two 50-bp sequences centered at the different alleles of each candidate SNP (FIMO threshold $10^{-3}$ ).

-$10^{-3}$ ).
 We then sought for candidate SNP-TF pairs for which the sequence harboring one allele of the SNP matched the TF motif, whereas the sequence harboring the other allele did not.
 For each SNP-TF pair, the statistical significance of creating or disrupting the motif via the SNP was evaluated with two approaches: mutation simulations and, when available, ChIP-seq k-mer enrichment analysis.
-The first approach compared the change in motif score caused by the SNP against the changes caused by random single-nucleotide mutations simulated 5000 times, where the motif score was defined as $\sum{l=1}^{L} \log p{l,n_l} (p{l,n_l}$ : the probability of nucleotide $n_l$ at position l in the PWM of length L; Supplementary Methods).
-The second approach tested for the differential enrichment of k-mers (e.g. k = L) harboring different alleles by comparing their occurrence frequency in TF ChIP-seq peaks against that in control regions (random open chromatin regions in MCF-7 or T-47D; Chi-squared test; Supplementary Methods) (38).
+The first approach compared the change in motif score caused by the SNP against the changes caused by random single-nucleotide mutations simulated 5,000 times, where the motif score was defined as $\sum{l=1}^{L} \log p{l,n_l}$ ( $p{l,n_l}$ : the probability of nucleotide $n_l$ at position l in the PWM of length L; Supplementary Methods).
+The second approach tested for the differential enrichment of k-mers (e.g., k = L) harboring different alleles by comparing their occurrence frequency in TF ChIP-seq peaks against that in control regions (random open chromatin regions in MCF-7 or T-47D; $\chi^2$ test; Supplementary Methods; ref.
+38).